Red Rum Club

-Red Rum Club is a British alternative rock band from Merseyside composed of Fran Doran (vocals), Tom Williams (guitar and backing vocals), Michael McDermott (guitar and backing vocals), Simon Hepworth (bass guitar), Joe "the Blow" Corby (trumpet) and Neil Lawson (drums).
+Red Rum Club are a British alternative rock band from Merseyside composed of Fran Doran (vocals), Tom Williams (guitar and backing vocals), Michael McDermott (guitar and backing vocals), Simon Hepworth (bass guitar) and Neil Lawson (drums).
 Their debut album, Matador, reached Top 50 in the UK Album Sales Charts with tracks appearing across BBC Radio 1, Radio 2 and 6 Music.
-Their 2024 album, Western Approaches, charted at number 8 on the UK Albums Chart.
+They have had two Top 10 albums in the UK, 2024's Western Approaches & 2025's Buck, charting at number 8 and number 7 respectively on the UK Albums Chart.